 Also, sweat equity is as valuable as cash equity.
 Often, large investors invest their money in small but growing companies with the potential to become large companies in the future.
-The owners and employees who take a pay cut at the early stages are rewarded through stock options and ownership percentages that place them on the same page as cash equity investors.
+The employees who take a pay cut at the early stages are rewarded through stock options and ownership percentages that place them on the same page as cash equity investors.
 In real estate, some owners make DIY improvements on old houses and sell them at a higher market value than their value before the renovations.

 Sweat equity allows companies to raise funds without raising debt levels.
 Startup companies often face challenges in raising capital and obtaining too much debt may cripple the business.
 Sweat equity provides them with a platform to get “free money” by selling a portion of the company to investors.
 For example, a founder may value the time spent in growing the company at $100,000 but sell 25% of the company to an investor at $1,000,000.
 The valuation puts the company at $4,000,000, giving the founder $3,000,000 in free money.

 Sweat Equity in Real Estate

 In the context of real estate, sweat capital refers to the value of unpaid work that results in a market rate value increase in the property price.
 The more improvements are added to a house, the more sweat equity is added and the greater the value of the house.
 An example of sweat equity is a person who spends time renovating homes and selling them at a higher price.
 The difference between the value of the home before renovations and the market value of the home after repairs represent the sweat equity.